usingh83/code-challenge/README.md

 ## Code Requirements

+1. Solve this problem using SQL.
+Create a relational data model , and use this data model to write SQL that will return the Customer Lifetime Value for all customers.

-Write a program that ingests event data and implements one analytic method, below.
+2. Write a program that ingests event data and implements one analytic method, below.
 You are expected to write clean, well-documented and well-tested code.
 Be sure to think about performance - what the performance characteristic of the code is and how it could be improved in the future.

 You may use one of the following OO languages: Java, Python, Scala.